Baybrook Mall: Lifestyle Expansion and Power Center

-Anchor Stores
+Anchor stores

-Original Joske's Location
+Original Joske's location

 In April 1987, Dillard's purchased the Joske's chain of stores.
 This change of ownership resulted in all Joske's stores being renamed with the Dillard's name.
 Therefore, the Joske's original anchor store at Baybrook Mall was the first anchor at the mall to undergo a name change when it became Dillard's in 1987.
 Baybrook Mall advertising was using the Dillard's name, instead of Joske's, as of August 1987.

 Ten years later, in 1997, this location became the Dillard's store for men and home departments only when Dillard's moved the women's and children's departments to the recently acquired former Macy's location.
 In 2004 Dillard's renovated and expanded their store in the original Macy's building.
 Because of the expansion they were able to consolidate their two Baybrook stores into the now larger location, and vacate their smaller store which had served as the men's and home store.

 During this time, Foley's announced they would move to the location Dillard's had just vacated.
 Foley's completely renovated the building, and added an additional 100,000 square feet of retail space.
 The renovation and expansion of the building was completed in nine months.
 The new store opened November 2004.

 Foley's owner, May Company, sold all of their stores to Federated Stores, and Federated changed Foley's name to the Macy's nameplate.
 The Macy's name change took effect in 2006, and marked the return of Macy's to Baybrook.

-Original Macy's Location
+Original Macy's location

 To focus on their Texas locations in Houston, Dallas and San Antonio, Macy's sold their three suburban Houston stores to Dillard's in March 1997.
 This change resulted in Baybrook having two Dillard's stores, one in the Joske's building, and one in the Macy's building.
 The Macy's location became the Dillard's store for women's and children's departments.

 In 2004 Dillard's renovated and expanded the former Macy's location, from 218,000 square feet to 330,000 square feet.
 With the greatly expanded store, they consolidated their two Baybrook locations into one.

-Original Montgomery Ward Location
+Original Montgomery Ward location

 After 128 years in business, Montgomery Ward announced in December 2000 they were filing for bankruptcy, and closing all stores.
 The Baybrook location closed in early 2001.

 After much speculation, Foley's opened a store at Baybrook Mall in the space vacated by Ward's.
 Foley's moved in to the vacated anchor spot in November 2001.

 Upon Foley's move to the renovated original Joske's building in 2004, J.C.
 Penney announced they would open a store at Baybrook.
 J.C.
 Penney chose to demolish the original two-story Ward's building and build a new 93,000 square foot one-story store in its place.
-Penney's new store at Baybrook opened November 2005.
+Penney's store at Baybrook opened November 2005.